 Before we get to the details let’s go over a few key dates to know in regards to switching your marketplace plan:

-• December 15 (ongoing): the last date to renew plans for January 1st.
-Open Enrollment is set to end on December 15 starting in 2017.
+• December 15: the last date to renew plans for January 1st.

 FACT: In most cases what is true for the marketplace is true outside the marketplace too.
-Double check with your insurer, but as a rule of thumb you should expect your window of time to switch plans for 2015 to be consistent between all major medical plans.
+Double check with your insurer, but as a rule of thumb you should expect your window of time to switch plans for the year to be consistent between all major medical plans.

 Will My ObamaCare Health Plan Automatically Renew?

 If you bought a health plan last year during open enrollment, in many cases, it will automatically renew on January 1st.
 In some cases you may be automatically enrolled in a similar plan with similar cost assistance and benefits.
 If you want to take control of your health coverage and ensure you are enrolled in the health plan of your choice for next year you’ll have to make sure you log into your account and take action before December 15th.
 If enrollment is extended, in some cases if you enroll in a plan after December 15th it won’t start by January 1st (make sure to check the site for details if enrolling during an extension).

 When Can I Switch My Health Plan Under ObamaCare?